k-butz/c8y-keycloak-sso/README.md

 sudo ln -s /etc/nginx/sites-available/keycloak.kbutz.conf /etc/nginx/sites-enabled/keycloak.kbutz.conf
 ```

-Now use `sudo nginx -t` to let nginx check if your configuration is valid.
+You can use `sudo nginx -t` to let nginx check if your configuration is valid.
 If so, restart the service via `sudo systemctl restart nginx`.
 Make sure it's running with checking `sudo systemctl status nginx`.

 **Domain**